wsi-hgi-tre/provisioner/README.md

 * The container registry service account and key file;
 * Your GitHub username and password/authentication token.

+**Note** You may also set arbitrary environment variables in this configuration, under `tre.environment`.
+Useful variables include `FINNGEN_ENVIRONMENT` and `FINNGEN_SANDBOX_ID`, which will avoid the need to set these in the TRE's `make` targets.
+However, they are optional, if you would rather be explicit.

 An example file can be found in `ansible/vars.yml.example`.

 **Warning** Do not check `ansible/vars.yml` or any Google Cloud service